Gemini Media Analysis MCP server

 Stats

-The MCP Video Recognition Server provides tools for image, audio, and video recognition using Google's Gemini AI.
-It allows you to analyze and describe media files through a standard MCP interface that integrates with compatible clients.
+The MCP Video Recognition Server provides tools for image, audio, and video recognition using Google's Gemini AI through a Model Context Protocol (MCP) interface.
+It enables analysis and description of various media types with AI assistance.

 Prerequisites